DocsScript Studio › Create + name + colour storylines

 Name Usually "A-story" / "B-story" or descriptive (e.g. "Childhood flashback")

-Colour Stripe colour on Scene cards
+Colour The stripe colour on Scene cards (6 to choose from)

 Naming suggestions